streetsidesoftware/vscode-cspell-dict-extensions/extensions/french/README.md

 *Preferences* -> *Settings*

-Adding `fr` to the `cSpell.language` setting, will enable the Spanish dictionary.
+Adding `fr` to the `cSpell.language` setting, will enable the French dictionary.
 Example using both English and French dictionaries:
 ```javascript
 "cSpell.language": "en,fr",